erievs/mangotube8-winrt/README.md

 - Will there be a real UWP version, maybe idk.

 - I don't have a discord server but I hang out and talk about MangoTube on multiple Windows Phone realated server some more than other.

+- If you live in Russia or Belarus you're probably screwed sorry not much I can do for you maybe.
+I'm not really going to be able to offer support to y'all because it's more than likely a geo blocking thing or something network related and I don't live there not much I can do.
+Try a VPN or Proxy I guess.

+- Please avoid saying "fix blank" network related thing, instead connect to visual studio and run/build the MangoTube8.1 project and give me the output.
+I am sadly not a network reader so I cannot really do much, if you can figure out a way to reproduce it reliably then tell me and I can do it myself.

 # Dependencies #